Haydn and folk music: Croatian folk music

 The researcher who first propounded the view that Haydn's music abounds in Croatian folk tunes was the Croatian ethnologist Franjo Kuhač, who gathered a great number of Croatian tunes in field work.
-Kuhač's views, published in Croatian in his Josip Haydn i hrvatske narodne popievke (Zagreb, 1880) were made better known in English speaking countries by the musicologist Henry Hadow in his book A Croatian Composer (1897) and in various editions of the Grove Dictionary).
+Kuhač's views, published in Croatian in his Josip Haydn i hrvatske narodne popievke (Zagreb, 1880) were made better known in English speaking countries by the musicologist Henry Hadow in his book A Croatian Composer (1897) and in various editions of the Grove Dictionary.
 Kuhač and Hadow published a number of cases of Croatian folk tunes gathered in field work judged to have been incorporated into Haydn's compositions.

-It is no barrier to this theory that Haydn never visited Croatia.
-The Austro-Hungarian border region in which the composer spent his first years included a large number of people living in Croatian ethnic enclaves.
+As noted above, it is no barrier to this theory that Haydn never visited Croatia: the Austro-Hungarian border region in which the composer spent his first years included a large number of people living in Croatian ethnic enclaves.

 Here are themes from Haydn's work held to have originated in Croatian folk music.